 The aim of microblading is to lightly deposit pigment into hair thin cuts which the therapist achieves by blading down into the upper layers of the dermis.
 The pigment is entrapped in the skin when the micro cuts heal, thus the result is achieved after the first treatment.
 A top up is usually required to touch up areas where the colour might have faded but only approx 15% of the colour is expected to fade.

 The emBrowdery technique is different in that the main aim is to not press down into the skin at all.
-The technique used is similar to plucking which we know, never scars the skin. emBrowdery only utilises the epidermis of the skin where there are no blood capillaries, thus avoiding bleeding and making it possible to work without anesthetic.
+The technique used is similar to plucking which we know, never scars the skin. emBrowdery only utilises papillary layer of the dermis of the skin where there are only small blood capillaries, thus avoiding excessive bleeding and making it possible to work without anesthetic.

 The end result of both treatments are very similar and the difference mainly lies in the technique used.
-At Up To My Eyes we also offer Phi Brows but our preferred technique is emBrowdery because the chances of scarring the skin are greatly reduced.
+At Up To My Eyes we also offer Phi Brows.
+At your consultation, we will advise which is best for you and your skin.